-This occurs when the lateral and vertical forces exerted each time a lift truck enters and exits a trailer cause the trailer to slowly move away from the dock resulting in separation from the dock leveler.
-Factors that affect trailer creep are:
+This occurs when the lateral and vertical forces, which are exerted each time lift trucks enter and exit trailers, cause the trailer to slowly move away from the dock; this results in separation from the Dock Leveler.

-- Weight and speed of the lift trucks and their load
+- The weight and speed of the lift trucks and their loads

-- The surface of the yard the trailer is parked on
+- The surface of the yard that the trailer is parked on

-- If the trailer has been dropped off or still connected to the tractor unit
+- If the trailer has been dropped off, or is still connected to the tractor unit.